-35 Competition Act, Section 15.
+46 Competition Act, Section 15.

-36 Competition Act, Sections 11(1)(b) and 11(2).
+47 Competition Act, Sections 11(1)(b) and 11(2).

-37 Competition Act, Section 11(1)(a).
+48 Competition Act, Section 11(1)(a).

-38 Criminal Code, Section 183.
+49 Criminal Code, Section 183.

-Bureau is executing a search warrant.
-The company's General Counsel should also send a privileged and confidential e-mail to all employees that advises them of the investigation.
-The e-mail should also instruct employees that while they are to be cooperative, they should not have any conversations with Bureau officers without legal counsel in attendance.
+send a privileged and confidential e-mail to all employees that advises them of the investigation.
+The email should also instruct employees that while they are to be cooperative, they should not have any conversations with Bureau officers without legal counsel in attendance.
 Instead, employees should refer all questions to legal counsel.
 Employees should also be firmly warned not to obstruct the Bureau's search (e.g., by destroying records or removing documents from the premises without permission).